morgan311/UbuntuNetworkServices/README.md

 Configure squid by editing /etc/squid/squid.conf

-chnage default listening port edit the http_port directive
+change default listening port edit the http_port directive
 * http_port 8888
 * the on-disk cache can be adjusted by editing cache_dir for this setup defaults are fine **NOTE - DONT FORGET TO OPEN PORT 8888 on your server!!**